jmcanterafonseca-iota/stardust-examples/digital-assets/03-mint-native-tokens.md

 ## Define the Foundry Output

 Your next step to define the Foundry Output (`IFoundryOutput`) that will control your new Token Scheme.
-You set the serial number of the Foundry `1` in this case, the formerly defined token scheme and the unlock conditions.
+You set the serial number of the Foundry (`1` in this case), the formerly defined token scheme and the unlock conditions.
 You can observe that the Foundry Output can only be unlocked by the Alias Address that controls it, that is, by the state controller of such an Alias Address.

-Likewise to the Alias Output, we deliberately set the amount to `0' as at this point in time we don't know yet the amount of protocol-defined tokens it would be needed to cover the storage deposit of this Output.
+Likewise to the Alias Output, we deliberately set the amount to `0`, as at this point in time we don't know yet the amount of protocol-defined tokens it would be needed to cover the storage deposit of this Output.

 ```typescript
 const foundryOutput: IFoundryOutput = {